facelessuser/sublime-markdown-popups/docs/src/markdown/api.md

 ### New HTML Sheet

-!!! warning "Experimental Feature"
-    This feature is new in Sublime Text 4.
-Sublime's API may change in future versions for this feature and may break this.

 `#!py3 mdpopups.new_html_sheet`
 :
     Accepts Markdown and creates a Sublime HTML sheet.
 By default, the built-in Sublime syntax highlighter will be used